jgorset/django-kronos/README.rst

 KRONOS_POSTFIX
     Extra string added at the end of the command.
 For dirty thinks like '> /dev/null 2>&1'

+KRONOS_PREFIX
+    Extra string added at the beginning of the command.
+For dirty thinks like 'source /path/to/env &&'

 Define these variables in your ``settings.py`` file if you wish to alter crontab lines.

 The env variable ``$KRONOS_BREAD_CRUMB`` is defined to detect which tasks have to be deleted after